 Audiences determine who can see the experiment.
-If you want to control where on your site the experiment will run, see URL Targeting in Optimizely: Choose where your experiment runs
+If you want to control where on your site the experiment will run, see URL Targeting: Choose where your experiment runs

-If you're using Optimizely for web experimentation, check out the audience conditions you can use to group your visitors into an audience.
+If you are using Optimizely Web Experimentation, check out the audience conditions you can use to group your visitors into an audience.